“Hearst Magazines and Verizon Media may earn commission or revenue on some items through the links below.”

-And according to new data from Talkspace, there’s been a 48 percent increase in couples seeking therapy amid the Coronavirus pandemic.
-This…isn’t all that surprising considering social distancing requirements have left couples either hunkered down in close quarters, or newly navigating a LDR.
+And according to new data from Talkspace, there’s been a 48 percent increase in couples seeking therapy amid the coronavirus pandemic.
+This…isn’t all that surprising considering social distancing requirements have left couples either hunkered down in close quarters or newly navigating an LDR.

-This crisis as it stands now has brought in all kinds of new stressors to a relationship that couples weren't necessarily dealing with as seriously prior to the pandemic, like: economic concerns, loss of sense of purpose, loss of sense of self, difficulty connecting with and/or disconnecting from each other, says therapist Rachel O’Neill, PhD, Director of Clinical Effectiveness at Talkspace.
+This crisis as it stands now has brought in all kinds of new stressors to a relationship that couples weren’t necessarily dealing with as seriously prior to the pandemic, like: economic concerns, loss of sense of purpose, loss of sense of self, and difficulty connecting with and/or disconnecting from each other, says therapist Rachel O’Neill, PhD, director of clinical effectiveness at Talkspace.

-For this reason, you may find your tolerance and irritability levels increasing with the person you really didn't fight all that much with beforehand.
-(But FWIW, "Even the strongest of relationships are likely experiencing some difficult adjusting to the stress of the current pandemic situation," says O'Neill).
+For this reason, you may find your tolerance and irritability levels increasing with the person you really didn’t fight all that much with beforehand.
+(But FWIW, “even the strongest of relationships are likely experiencing some difficulty adjusting to the stress of the current pandemic situation,” says O’Neill.)

 For couples living together…